tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/新手指引_intl_en.md

 4. Configure as needed on the page that is displayed.</br>

- - Log topic name: name of the log topic, such as topic_test.
+ - Log topic name: Name of the log topic, such as topic_test.
- - Logset: **Select an existing logset** is selected by default.
-Alternatively, you can select **Create Logset** and set the logset’s name (e.g., cls_test) as needed.
+ - Logset Operation: **Select an existing logset** is selected by default.
+Alternatively, you can select **Create Logset** and set the logset's name (e.g., cls_test) as needed.
 5. Click **OK**.
  - A created log topic will be displayed in the log topic list.

- - You can click **Manage Logset** to view the created logset.
+ - You can click **Manage Logset** to view the created logset on the logset list page.

 ### Step 4.
 Create a machine group

 CLS uses a [machine group](https://intl.cloud.tencent.com/document/product/614/30449) to manage a list of log source machines.
-Log in to the CLS console(https://console.cloud.tencent.com/cls), and click **Machine Group** on the left sidebar to open the machine group management page.
-Select the appropriate region at the top of the page, and click **Create Machine Group**.
+Log in to the [CLS console](https://console.cloud.tencent.com/cls) and click **Machine Group Management** on the left sidebar.
+Select the appropriate region at the top of the page and click **Create Machine Group**.
 A machine group can contain multiple machine IP addresses (one IP address per line).
 For CVM, enter the private IP address directly.
 For more information, see [Machine Group Management](https://intl.cloud.tencent.com/document/product/614/17412).

 After a machine group is created, click **View** in the machine group list to check the connection between the LogListener client and servers.
-If the status is normal, the LogListener client is successfully connected to CLS.
-Otherwise, please see [Machine Group Exception](https://intl.cloud.tencent.com/document/product/614/17424) for troubleshooting.
+If the status is normal, the LogListener client is successfully connected to CLS; otherwise, see [Machine Group Exception](https://intl.cloud.tencent.com/document/product/614/17424) for troubleshooting.

 ### Step 5.
 Configure LogListener

 1. Log in to the [CLS console](https://console.cloud.tencent.com/cls).
-2. On the left sidebar, click **Log Topic** to go to the log topic management page.
+2. On the left sidebar, click **Log Topic** to enter the log topic management page.
 3. On the log topic management page, click **Collection Configuration**, specify a collection path and parsing mode for the log topic, and bind the log topic to a machine group.
 >?
 This step takes the LogListener-based log collection method as an example.
-For more information, please see [Collection Methods](https://intl.cloud.tencent.com/document/product/614/12502).
+For more information, see [Collection Overview](https://intl.cloud.tencent.com/document/product/614/31652).
 >

+#### Bind a machine group

+Select an existing machine group, and associate it with the current log topic.
+Then, LogListener will monitor the log files in this machine group according to the rules you set.
+You may bind a log topic to multiple machine groups, but a log file will only be collected into one log topic.

 #### Configure a collection path